phreeza/manuscript_axon_potentials/doc/manuscript.md

 (**C**) High-frequency ($\geq 2$\ kHz) component of the EFP in response to a click stimulus at $t=0$\ ms, at different recording depths.
 The depth is measured in the direction from dorsal to ventral.
-Recorded responses (orange lines) are shown along with model fit (purple lines). (**D**) Low frequency ($\leq 2$\ kHz) responses in recordings (orange) and model (purple).
+Recorded responses (orange lines) are shown along with model fit (black lines). (**D**) Low frequency ($\leq 2$\ kHz) responses in recordings (orange) and model (black).
 ](../figs/fig_4.pdf){#fig:barnowl height=115%}

 The resulting EFP responses and the model fit are depicted in [@fig:barnowl].
+[@fig:barnowl]A shows the inferred average over trials of the deviation of the membrane voltage from the resting potential in response to the stimulus, at a location in the axon next to the first electrode, obtained from the fit.
+The voltage is composed of high- and low-frequency components similar to those observed in the EFP.
+The inferred number of fibers is shown in [@fig:barnowl]B.
+The density (number of fibers per unit length) is shown as a function of dorsoventral depth.
+The density has its maximum at the center of the electrode array, and decays steadily to both sides.
+This profile of the number of fibers is consistent with the known anatomy of axons in NL.

 [@fig:barnowl]C shows the high-frequency ($\geq 2$\ kHz) response.
-The orange lines indicate the actual responses in the data.
+The dorsoventral depth is now on the vertical axis, meaning that the vertical axis of [@fig:barnowl]C and [@fig:barnowl]D corresponds to the horizontal axis in [@fig:barnowl]B. The orange lines indicate the actual responses in the data.
 The responses have a Gabor-like shape, as expected [@wagner09], with maximum amplitude in the center of the recording array, at around 850\ µm penetration depth.
 The axonal conduction velocity was calculated to be 4.0 m/s.
 A previously published estimate of the axonal conduction velocity in this nucleus [@McColgan2014Functional] gave a confidence bound of 0.4-6 m/s .
 Toward the edges (< 100 and > 1400\ µm), the amplitude decays.
 In the central region (400-1200\ µm recording depth), a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
 The delay increases from ventral to dorsal, which is consistent with the anatomy for contralateral stimulation.
-All these aspects of the data are qualitatively reproduced by the model (purple traces).
+All these aspects of the data are qualitatively reproduced by the model (black traces).
 The main deviation between model and data lies in a diminished amplitude of the oscillation at the most central electrode sites.
 Because the phase shift in the central region is mainly determined by the conduction velocity, this mismatch might be due to a slightly changing conduction velocity in the nucleus.
 A diminished amplitude in the fit could reflect an inability of the model to exactly match the phase progression.
 Another possible explanation is that the additional amplitude could be due to non-axonal sources such as synaptic currents or postsynaptic spikes, which do not follow the assumptions underlying the model being fit.